LiuYuML/NT-VOT211/README.md

 :fire::fire::fire: <sub>We will regularly update the links to the top three trackers right here</sub> :arrow_up:

 We maintain two leaderboards: one is featured on [Papers with Code](https://paperswithcode.com/sota/video-object-tracking-on-nv-vot211),  and the other is on [EvalAI](https://eval.ai/web/challenges/challenge-page/2375/leaderboard/5892).
-To submit a record on EvalAI, please adhere to the following instructions
+To submit a record on EvalAI, please adhere to the following instructions.

 # How to benchmark:
 ## Download the dataset